squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 If we inspect the search index, we immediately see several problems:

-  1. __All content is included twice__: the search index includes one entry with the entire contents of the page, and one entry for each section of the page, i.e. each block preceded by a headline or subheadline.
+  1. __All content is included twice__: the search index contains one entry with the entire contents of the page, and one entry for each section of the page, i.e., each block preceded by a headline or subheadline.
 This significantly contributes to the size of the search index.

   2. __All structure is lost__: when the search index is built, all structural